-Basal cell carcinoma.
-A “basal cell” is one in the bottom of the uppermost layer (epidermis) of the skin.
+Basal cell carcinoma: A basal cell is a type of cell found in the bottom of the uppermost layer (epidermis) of the skin.
 Growth of one of these cells may be triggered by sun exposure or radiation and become a basal cell carcinoma.
-These are the most common form of all skin cancers and account for approximately 75% of all skin cancers.
+This is the most common form of all skin cancers and accounts for approximately 75% of all skin cancers.

 Of the three types of skin cancer, basal cell has the best prognosis.
-Although they are typically seen in middle-aged adults, they are now being seen more and more in the younger population.
+Although traditionally they were seen in middle-aged to older adults, they are now being seen more and more in the younger population and early adults.

-Squamous cell carcinoma.
-This type is more serious than basal cell carcinomas, as they are more aggressive.
+Squamous cell carcinoma: This type is more serious than basal cell carcinomas, as they are more aggressive.
 Normal squamous cells are located in the upper and middle part of the most superficial layer of the skin.
-They are more likely to invade structures beneath the skin and may metastasize to other parts of the body.
-Only about 5% of these tumors appear as rough, scaly, red spots on the skin.
+Squamous cell carcinomas are more likely to invade structures beneath the skin and may metastasize to other parts of the body.
 It is often very difficult to judge the real size and extent simply by the appearance on the skin’s surface.
-Skin cancers can grown under what appears to be normal skin to the naked eye, and microscopic examination is very important.
+Skin cancers can grow under what appears to be normal skin to the naked eye, and microscopic examination is very important.

-Melanoma.
-Melanoma is the most serious form of skin cancer, generally appearing as a brown or black patch with shades of red or purple in it.
+Melanoma: Melanoma is the most serious form of skin cancer, generally appearing as a brown or black patch with shades of red or purple in it.
 These lesions may arise on their own or may develop in a pre-existing mole.
-Over 56,000 cases occur annually in the United States.
+Over 178,000 cases occur annually in the United States.

-Skin cancer can be effectively treated by several methods, and is individualized based on the type, size and location of the cancer, the patient’s age, and whether or not the cancer has been treated before.
+Skin cancer can be effectively treated by several methods, and is individualized based on the type, size and location of the cancer, the patient’s age and immune status, and whether or not the cancer has been treated before.

 The basic principle of Mohs microscopically controlled surgery is that the entire skin cancer is removed without taking any more normal skin than is absolutely necessary.
 This approach offers the highest cure rate available, usually 98-99%.

-The Mohs technique is named after Dr. Frederick Mohs, who, in the 1940’s developed this more precise method of removing skin cancers.
-Originally, chemicals were applied to the skin, and the entire surgical procedure took several days.
-Over the years, this method has now been refined to the point where the skin cancer is removed, and immediately after, the tissue is examined under a microscope to look for any remaining evidence of tumor.
+The Mohs technique is named after Dr. Frederick Mohs who in the 1940’s developed this more precise method of removing skin cancers.
+Originally, zinc-based chemicals were applied to the skin, and the entire surgical procedure took several days.
+Over the years, this method has now been refined to the point where the skin cancer is removed and the tissue is immediately examined under a microscope to look for any remaining evidence of tumor.

 Because Mohs surgery requires specially trained personnel and requires more intricate and precise methods, it can be time consuming and is reserved only for certain cases.
-The three most common indications are:
+Some of the most common indications are:

 A list of medications to avoid is provided.
 Please check this list.
 Some medications are not to be taken for two weeks prior to surgery.
 Others should not be taken for 24 hours prior to your procedure.
 Please carefully review the following precautions: